 UVM SAL UAS Team

-The UVM SAL UAS team is one of the most experienced in the nation, having flown more 600 UAS missions throughout the United States—from responding to floods in Vermont to mapping hillsides in Hawaii.
-They have been using UAS since 2012 for a broad range of environmental mapping and have done aquatic invasive species mapping in both the Lake Champlain and Lake Tahoe basins, allowing them to apply the right technology to solve problems.
+The UVM SAL UAS team is one of the most experienced in the nation, having flown more 2000 UAS missions throughout the United States—from responding to floods in Vermont to mapping hillsides in Hawaii.
+They have been using UAS since 2012 for a broad range of environmental mapping, allowing them to apply the right technology to solve problems.
 Their record of success has garnered them a national reputation for excellence.
-Their team has assisted agencies in three separate states with their UAS integration plans and they’ve given over 20 invited presentations on UAS at local, regional, and national conferences, and their work in Vermont has resulted in a national award.
-The UVM SAL UAS team are part of a select group of organizations currently on the UAS/GIS retainer contract, authorizing them to provide UAS services to state agencies.
+The team has assisted agencies in five separate states with their UAS integration plans and they’ve given over 50 invited presentations on UAS at local, regional, and national conferences, as well as being recognized with a national award for their work in Vermont.
+The UVM SAL UAS team are part of a select group of organizations currently on the Vermont UAS/GIS retainer contract, authorizing them to provide UAS services to state agencies.

 The University of Vermont is also a core member of the FAA’s Alliance for System Safety of UAS through Research Excellence, or ASSURE, alongside 23 of the world’s leading research institutions and 100 industry and government partners.
 Consortium members together provide the expertise and infrastructure needed to help the FAA conduct the research and testing necessary to make laws that keep the skies safe.
 As part of the FAA’s Center for Excellence, the UVM SAL UAS Team researches the use of drones in disaster situations, providing the agency with data for their safe operations in times of disaster.